foundry-vtt-community/wiki.js/development/api/document/active-effect.md

 ## Overview

-The ActiveEffect document class provides extensive built-in functionality; it not only comes with its own core-defined sheet, but the actual effect application process is also handled by Foundry.
+The ActiveEffect document class provides extensive built-in functionality; it comes with a core-defined sheet.
-Most systems only need to provide sheet buttons for basic CRUD operations.
-The actual changes are applied during the `prepareData` process, altering the in-memory properties without changing the underlying source data.
+Most systems only need to provide some buttons on Actors and Items Sheets for basic CRUD operations.
+The actual changes are applied in the `ClientDocument#prepareEmbeddedDocuments` method during the prepareData cycle, altering the in-memory properties without changing the underlying source data.
 This allows for effective representation of all sorts of changes, from a *shield* spell that improves defenses to a shapeshift that overhauls almost all fo the actor's statistics.

 ## Key Concepts